Why Tempo Matters in Strength Training: Maximizing Motor Unit Recruitment and Performance

 2. Absolute Strength:

 This refers to the athlete’s ability to lift as much weight as possible for a single repetition, regardless of time.
 It’s seen in powerlifting, where the athlete pushes their limits in exercises like the squat, bench press, or deadlift.
 Absolute strength requires the recruitment of the maximum number of motor units to generate peak force, and it taxes the nervous system heavily.
 The brain commands nearly all available motor units to fire in a coordinated effort, sustaining that output as long as necessary to complete the lift.
+It can be hard to build up to your potential in demonstrating Absolute Strength, so you want to build up to it.
+You can see how in my 4 Weeks to Testing guide.

 3. Explosive Strength: